13-Prateek/13-Prateek/README.md

 - 👋 Hi, I’m Prateek Praharaj
-- 👀 I’m interested in Application Development using flutter
+- 👀 I’m interested in Backend Development using spring boot
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning spring boot
-- 💞️ I’m looking to collaborate on projects related to application development
+- 💞️ I’m looking to collaborate on projects related to backend development
 - 📫 How to reach me
      * mail:- prateekpj873@gmail.com
      * linkedIn:- linkedin.com/in/prateek-praharaj/